torvalds/linux/Documentation/firmware-guide/acpi/namespace.rst

       object's bus_id.

-Linux ACPI Physical Device Glue
+GNU/Linux ACPI Physical Device Glue
 ===============================

-ACPI device (i.e. struct acpi_device) objects may be linked to other objects in the Linux' device hierarchy that represent "physical" devices (for example, devices on the PCI bus).
+ACPI device (i.e. struct acpi_device) objects may be linked to other objects in the GNU/Linux' device hierarchy that represent "physical" devices (for example, devices on the PCI bus).
 If that happens, it means that the ACPI device object is a "companion" of a device otherwise represented in a different way and is used (1) to provide configuration